VicoPico/Testhub/README.md

    curl -H "x-api-key: YOUR_API_KEY" http://localhost:8080/projects
    ```

-4. In the web UI, configure the API key in Settings to persist it locally
+4. In the web UI, configure the API key in Settings (and select API key mode) to
+   persist it locally

 This model keeps authorization logic explicit and auditable without introducing unnecessary complexity.